TeaDrink1/doctor-alexa/README.md

 Click “Add to Server”, and choose your server of choice.
 Click “Continue”, then “Authorize”.
 Your bot will now be in the server.</p>
 <h1 class="code-line" data-line-start=17 data-line-end=18 ><a id="Tutorial_2_Bot_Setup_17"></a>Tutorial #2 (Bot Setup)</h1>
 <p class="has-line-data" data-line-start="18" data-line-end="29">(Note: This tutorial is for Windows only!
 The installation process may be different on Mac or Linux.)<br>
-Download the latest Doctor Alexa .zip file from the releases page, and extract it.<br>
+Download the latest Doctor Alexa .zip file from the releases page (https://github.com/TeaDrink1/doctor-alexa/releases/tag/bot), and extract it.<br>
 Go to <a href="https://www.python.org/downloads/">https://www.python.org/downloads/</a> and download the most recent version of Python.<br>
 Run the downloaded .exe file and go through the installer.<br>
 After python has successfully installed, open command prompt.<br>